As many as one in three people who have coronavirus have no symptoms and will be spreading it without realising it.

 Booking a test

-You can book a rapid results test using our online form below if:
+You can book a rapid results test using our online form below if you:

-- you commit to attend for testing twice a week for six weeks.
+You also need to commit to attend for testing twice a week.

 Please note, you shouldn't book a rapid results test if:

 - you've previously tested positive for coronavirus within the last 90 days